-As directed by the system diagram for your K2 SAN, cable the switch or switches for your K2 SAN using the instructions in this section.
+As directed by the system diagram for your storage system, cable the switch or switches for your system using the instructions in this section.

 These instructions are for the HP ProCurve switch 2900 and 2910 series.
 You must use this switch for iSCSI traffic.